Code of conduct

 Environment and sustainability

-We continuously seek ways to reduce the consumption of resources, including energy and water, and expect our business partners to reduce their waste and pollution production, keep acceptable noise levels, and improve the overall environmental impact of their operations and products along the value chain.
+We follow environmental laws, regulations, and other codes of practice and make continuous efforts to improve our environmental performance.
+Our ambition is to move towards net zero emissions over time, and we are gradually implementing measures that support this direction.
+We continuously seek ways to reduce the consumption of resources, including energy and water, and expect partners to manage waste, pollution, and chemicals responsibly while minimizing environmental impact throughout the value chain.
 Further, chemicals and hazardous materials shall be adequately labeled and safely stored, recycled, reused, and disposed of correctly.

 Product safety and environmental conformity